-Fate of India ties, democracy hang in balance as Maldives votes in run-off
+Fate of India ties, democracy in balance as Maldives votes in run-off

 “This election is a choice between peace and stability in the Maldives, or brutality, fear and chaos,” the 61-year-old president told supporters on the eve of the run-off.
 “If you do not vote [for me], the whole of Maldives may have to mourn and shed tears.”

-With much at stake, the president sought to win the backing of third and fourth-placed candidates in the first round, but to no avail.
+With much at stake, the president has sought to win the backing of third, fourth and fifth placed candidates in the first round, but to no avail.

-At third in the first round was Ilyas Labeeb, who won seven percent of the vote.
+The politician who came in third in the first round of voting was Ilyas Labeeb, who won seven percent of the ballots cast.
 Labeeb was the candidate of the Democrats, a party founded by Parliament Speaker and former President Mohamed Nasheed, who fell out with Solih after losing a bitterly contested presidential primary earlier this year.

 Nasheed and the Democrats accuse Solih of failing to fulfil campaign pledges he made in 2018 to ensure justice for the Maldives’s biggest corruption scandal as well as the al-Qaeda-linked killings.
-They also accuse his government of setting in place a vast system of patronage, using state-owned enterprises to hand out thousands of jobs and to buy out media outlets.
+They also accuse his government of putting in place a vast system of patronage, using state-owned enterprises to buy out the media and hand out thousands of jobs to ensure political loyalty.

 The government denies the claims.